Chart Color Schemes

 Katoomba - Leura is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest numbers, Katoomba-Leura is projected to grow by approximately 1,384 persons by 2041, a gain of around 9.5% over the 17-year period.
+Based on the latest annual ERP population numbers, Katoomba - Leura is expected to increase by 1,384 persons by 2041, reflecting a gain of approximately 9.5% over the 17-year period.
+This growth rate is just below the median of national areas.

 Frequently Asked Questions - Population